-MAP-21 Section 1319(b) (codified at 23 USC 139(n)(2)) directs the lead transportation agency, to the maximum extent practicable, to combine the Final EIS and ROD into a single document unless: (A) the FEIS makes substantial changes to the proposed action that are relevant to environmental or safety concerns; or there is a significant new circumstance or information relevant to environmental concerns and that bears on the proposed action or the impacts of the proposed action.
+MAP-21 Section 1319(b) (codified at 23 USC 139(n)(2)) directs the lead transportation agency, to the maximum extent practicable, to combine the Final EIS and ROD into a single document unless the Final EIS makes substantial changes to the proposed action that are relevant to environmental or safety concerns; or there is a significant new circumstance or information relevant to environmental concerns and that bears on the proposed action or the impacts of the proposed action.

 To take advantage of this approach, DOT&PF must have identified a preferred alternative in the Draft EIS.
-In addition, DOT&PF must have provided notice that the Final EIS and ROD will be combined on the cover of the Draft EIS.
-For additional information on the combined Final EIS/ROD, see USDOT's Final Guidance on MAP-21 Section 1319 Accelerated Decisionmaking in Environmental Reviews.
+In addition, DOT&PF must have provided notice on the cover of the DEIS that the Final EIS and ROD will be combined.
+For additional information on the combined Final EIS/ROD, see USDOT's Guidance on the Use of Combined Final Environmental Impact Statements/Records of Decision and Errata Sheets in National Environmental Policy Act Reviews.

-The REM and SEO determine whether to combine the Final EIS and ROD based on the specifics of the proposed action, with input from the cooperating agencies involved, and after consulting the Final Guidance on MAP-21.
+The REM and SEO determine whether to combine the Final EIS and ROD based on the specifics of the proposed action, with input from the cooperating agencies involved, and after consulting the USDOT's Guidance on the Use of Combined Final Environmental Impact Statements/Records of Decision and Errata Sheets in National Environmental Policy Act Reviews.

 When a combined Final EIS/ROD is prepared, the applicable requirements for both a Final EIS and ROD must be met except to the extent those requirements directly conflict with MAP-21 Section 1319.
-(MAP-21 Final Guidance; see also 23 CFR 771.125).
-The combined Final EIS and ROD shall be distributed to all agencies and individuals who provided substantive comments on the Draft EIS or who requested a copy (40 CFR 1502.19).
+The combined Final EIS and ROD shall be distributed to all agencies and individuals who provided substantive comments on the Draft EIS or who requested a copy (40 CFR 1502.20).

-The errata sheets provisions of MAP-21 and the combined FEIS/ROD provisions can be utilized together, as long as the conditions for the use of errata sheets are met (See, Section 5.6.1, Final EIS Errata Sheet Approach).
-When both provisions are used together, the combined final NEPA document would consist of a DEIS, errata sheets, responses to DEIS comments, information required in an FEIS, and ROD (See, Final Guidance on MAP-21).
+The errata sheets provisions of MAP-21 and the combined FEIS/ROD provisions can be utilized together, if the conditions for the use of errata sheets are met (See Section 5.6.1).
+When both provisions are used together, the combined final NEPA document would consist of a DEIS, errata sheets, responses to DEIS comments, information required in an FEIS, and ROD.